openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 research programs, which have to get evaluated and administered.
 This is a complex and time-consuming process in which each process is associated with complicated procedures and endless forms to be filled out.
-What is proudly called research-competition, becomes, at a closer look, a labor-intensive and inefficient reallocation of funds from some public institutions (Ministry of Research or the appropriate Federal Agency) to other public institutions (universities, research institutes).
+What is proudly called research-competition becomes, at a closer look, a labor-intensive and inefficient reallocation of funds from some public institutions (Ministry of Research or the appropriate Federal Agency) to other public institutions (universities, research institutes).

-The second step of the increase in bureaucracy is also due to the fact that universities, institutes and even professors need to be evaluated and ranked.
-Numbers are needed to decide which institutions or professors are really excellent, and where it is worthwhile to promote excellence cluster or competence networks and what institutions can be awarded the status of a “lighthouse in research”.
+The second step of the increase in bureaucracy is also due to the fact that universities, institutes, and even professors need to be evaluated and ranked.
+Numbers are needed to decide which institutions or professors are really excellent, and where it is worthwhile to promote excellence clusters or competence networks and what institutions can be awarded the status of a “lighthouse in research”.
 There are already several public agencies (e.g. Centre d’Etudes de la science et de la Technology in Switzerland) and university institutions (e.g. Centre for